Help with planning ahead

-Your plans may involve your family members or friends taking on more responsibility for your care or making decisions for you.
-For example, this might need to happen if you would like to die at home.
-It is important to discuss this with them.
-Talk with them about whether they think they will be able to help look after you, and what worries they might have.
+Your plans could mean they make decisions on your behalf or take more responsibility for your care.
+For example, if you would like to die at home, it’s important to discuss this with those close to you.
+You need to know if they think they will be able to help look after you, and any concerns they might have.

-If they do not want to talk about it
+If they find it difficult to talk about

 You could try saying something like:

 'I know it’s difficult, but I want to talk to you about how I would like to be cared for if I became very unwell.'

 You could also ask them to read this information.
 Or you could write them a letter and ask them to talk to you about it when they feel ready.

 Health and social care professionals can also support discussions with family or friends.